bcgov/sso-keycloak-backstage/Creating-a-Role.md

 1. You have the ability to create different roles for each of the different environment(s) in your integration
 1. When you select a role, the right hand side will show users assigned to that role
 1. By deleting a role, you are also removing the role from the users assigned to the role....it’s on our backlog to allow to delete one user at a time
-1. Any Team Members within your integration can create OR delete roles
+1. Any Team Member within your integration can create OR delete roles *
-1. Any Team Members within your integration can see all users assigned to role
+1. Any Team Member within your integration can see all users assigned to role *

+( * ) we've got it in our backlog to configure team admins to handle role management( create/delete roles) and team members to handle user assignment (add/remove users to roles)